Yangmei District: Geography

 To the east, Yangmei is circled by foothills which are partly forested. a fair amount of tea plantations can be found in this area.
 There are also several gated communities in the hilly areas of Yangmei District—Sunny Forest Hill is the biggest and most famous of them.
 One of the most popular golf clubs in Taiwan, Sunrise Golf and Country Club, is located in the south of Yangmei.

 Administrative divisions

 Renmei, Puxin, Guanghua, Jinlong, Siwei, Yongping, Ruitang, Ruiping, Meixi, Ruixi, Jinxi, Sanmin, Yangming, Yucheng, Yuxin, Datong, Zhongshan, Yangmei, Yangjiang, Meixin, Hongmei, Yongning, Daping, Xiucai, Tungliu, Fengye, Fugang, Fufeng, Yuanben, Sanhu, Touhu, Shanghu, Shangtian, Gaoshan, Gaoshang, Jingshan, Gaorong, Shuangrong, Xinrong, Shuimei and Ruiyuan Village.

 Economy

-Yangmei has high-tech industry in the area, with Chunghwa Picture Tube having a factory in the city.
-One of the largest clusters of TFT-LCD plants are located in the area, Yangmei is also a transport hub with several container terminals present in the city.
+Yangmei has a high-tech industry in the area, with Chunghwa Picture Tube having a factory in the city.
+One of the largest clusters of TFT-LCD plants are located in the area; Yangmei is also a transport hub with several container terminals present in the city.
 Maersk Taiwan maintains a distribution center in Yangmei.
 A fair amount of light industry is also present, with Youth Industrial Park (幼獅工業區) being home to much traditional industry.
 Another large industrial enterprise in Yangmei is China Motor Corporation, which builds Mitsubishi cars under license.